Cybersecurity requirements for Financial Services companies

 Access Management

 Access management is crucial to financial services’ data security and regulatory compliance strategies.
 Many of the major cyber threats to financial services (such as ransomware and data breaches) exploit compromised credentials and privileged access to achieve their objectives.
 Additionally, managing access to sensitive customer data is the primary focus of most regulations that impact the financial industry.
-Financial services organizations can manage access to their data and systems in various ways.
+Financial services organisations can manage access to their data and systems in various ways.

 Some of the primary components of an access management strategy include: